Find the best camps at the

 Many Canadian camps offer programs to children with special needs, (click here for a list), including physical challenges, medical conditions, developmental, behavioural or learning disabilities Whatever their mandate, and whether the camp provides shadows or support staff or requires parents to send someone familiar and experienced in working with their child, these camps have facilities that are adapted for children with special needs, and medical/camp staff who are trained to work with these campers.

 Some camps integrate children with special needs into their general program; others are entirely devoted to children with specific needs.
-Both aim to challenge the kids and offer them a rewarding time at camp.
+For example, there are ASD camps with week-long specialized programming for kids on the autism spectrum, while some general camps offer support for these kids and teens.
+Any of these camps, though, aim to challenge the kids and offer them a rewarding time at camp.
 To ensure the best fit for your child, ask about:

 Most camps take food allergies very seriously and put a lot of effort into prevention.
 (It's still worth asking about camp policies; and make sure you inform the camp of any allergies before hand).
 Camp management and staff work hard to ensure that if some campers have food allergies—the most common being peanuts—food containing the allergen doesn’t make its way onto camp grounds.